1. Look through your Reading List and the Disability Studies Reader to pick readings

 You can also try the Databases.
 Databases have thousands of articles in different disciplines like Social Work, Public Health or Sociology.

-Peer reviewed journals that have articles specific to disability studies:
+Listed here are peer reviewed journals that have articles specific to disability studies:

 Other peer reviewed journals that contain related topics:**

 Be aware that you will need to read you article carefully to figure out if the author is using a medical /rehabilitation model to analyze disability.
 The title of the paper or the journal is not always a clue as to what the tone of the content is.

 You can search the following databases for articles on how your discipline looks at your topic of disability.
 These are subject specific as well as multidisciplinary databases.
 Each database will contains different articles, so be prepared to search more than one database.

 List of Discipline databases: Databases by Subject